JAPHETTECH/JAPHET-MD/README.md

 - **WARNING:** DARK-SILENCE-MD IS NOT AFFILIATED WITH `WhatsApp Inc.`.
 USE IT AT YOUR OWN RISK.
 - MISUSING THE BOT MAY RESULT IN YOUR `WhatsApp` ACCOUNT BEING BANNED.
 NOTE THAT YOU CAN ONLY UNBAN YOUR ACCOUNT ONCE.
 - I AM NOT RESPONSIBLE FOR ANY BANS OR MISUSE OF THE BOT.
-PLEASE KEEP THIS WARNING IN MIND BEFORE PROCEEDING THANKS FOR USING DARK-SILENCE-MD ❤️.
+PLEASE KEEP THIS WARNING IN MIND BEFORE PROCEEDING THANKS FOR USING JAPHET-MD❤️.

 ---